• Skip to primary navigation

 Jump to Recipe Video

-A crispy, savory Korean scallion pancake served with a delicious dipping sauce.
-This quick and easy pajeon recipe is made with simple ingredients - ready in 15-minutes!
-A great snack, side dish, or appetizer that's restaurant-quality!
+A crispy, savory Korean scallion pancake served with a tangy and savory dipping sauce.
+This quick and easy pajeon recipe uses simple ingredients and it's ready in just 15 minutes!
+A family-friendly snack, side dish, or appetizer that's better-than-takeout and great for busy weeknights.

 Pajeon bite shot